Crossing the inner German border: The crossings

 The largest crossing point or Grenzübergangsstelle (GÜSt) between East and West Germany was at Marienborn on the Hanover–Berlin autobahn.
 It was originally a set of simple huts straddling the border, where British and Soviet military police checked travellers between the eastern and western zones.
 In 1971–72 the East German government expanded it into a 35 ha complex through which 34.6 million travellers passed between 1985 and 1989.
 The British, French and Americans worked alongside the West German Bundesgrenzschutz and Customs to maintain a corresponding checkpoint near Helmstedt.
 Codenamed Checkpoint Alpha, this was the first of three Allied checkpoints on the road to Berlin.
 The others were Checkpoint Bravo, where the autobahn crossed from East Germany into West Berlin, and most famous of all, Checkpoint Charlie, the only place where non-Germans could cross by road or foot from West to East Berlin.

 On the other side of the border at Marienborn, over 1,000 East German officials worked around the clock to process travellers.
 A large proportion of the staff were officers of the Stasi, the much-feared secret police, although they wore the uniforms of the regular Grenztruppen.
 The real Grenztruppen were also present to provide military backup, as were East German customs officers and Soviet military officials who were responsible for inspecting Allied military vehicles entering East Germany.
-The main functions of the staff at Marienborn and other border crossing points were to combat smuggling, to "defend the state border" – by which was meant preventing escapes from East Germany – and to stop any items deemed politically or socially unacceptable from entering or leaving the country.
+The main functions of the staff at Marienborn and other border crossing points were to combat smuggling, to "defend the state border", and to stop any items deemed politically or socially unacceptable from entering or leaving the country.
 A wide variety of items were forbidden to be imported or exported.
 Western magazines and newspapers, recorded materials, films, radios and medicines were among the more predictable prohibited items, though it was unclear why items such as eels and asparagus could not be brought across the border.